 NCMTA Student Events

 The purpose of the NCMTA Performance Festival is to provide voice, piano and concert instrument students of all ages, and their teachers, a means of receiving constructive feedback from competent judges.
-The NCMTA Performance Festival is non-competitive, meaning, students are not judged against others, but instead are adjudicated on their own merits.
+The NCMTA Performance Festival is non-competitive.
+Students are not judged against others, but instead are adjudicated on their own merits.

 The purpose of the NCMTA Young Composers Contest is to provide student composers a means of receiving constructive feedback from a competent judge.
 Winners at the first, second, third place and honorable mention levels are identified.